-At Moradi Neufer, our Los Angeles family law attorneys have deep experience drafting postnuptial agreements for couples across LA County, from professionals managing equity compensation in Century City to families protecting generational real estate in Pasadena to entrepreneurs with growing businesses in Culver City and Burbank.
+At Moradi Neufer, our Los Angeles family law attorneys have deep experience drafting postnuptial agreements for couples across LA County.
+We handle complex scenarios, from tech professionals structuring postnuptial agreements around IPO timelines and managing pre-IPO equity compensation in Century City, to spouses seeking legal protection after discovering a partner opened a business and took on significant undisclosed debt.
+Whether you are protecting generational real estate in Pasadena or shielding yourself from a spouse’s sudden liabilities in Culver City, our attorneys provide targeted legal safeguards focused on asset and debt partitioning.

 If you’re searching for a “postnup attorney near me” in the Los Angeles area, our office at 2121 Avenue of the Stars is ready to help.